stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 : System SHOULD display the title, date, source of news article of its original source.

 FREQ-14.2
-: The system SHOULD be able to assess keywords of SOC code job descriptions and news articles to assess similarly in text analysis with methods such as cosine similarity
+: The system SHOULD be able to assess keywords of SOC code job descriptions and news articles to assess similarly in text analysis with methods such as cosine similarity.

 ---